2020 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 24 June 2020.
-The result was a landslide victory for the ruling Mongolian People's Party, which won 62 of the 76 seats, a slight decrease from the 65 it won in the 2016 elections.
+The result was a landslide victory for the ruling Mongolian People's Party (MPP), which won 62 of the 76 seats, a slight decrease from the 65 it won in the 2016 parliamentary elections.
 The main opposition Democratic Party won 11 out 76 seats, gaining only 2 seats.
+Two electoral coalitions, the Our Coalition and the Right Person Electorate Coalition, each won a single parliamentary seat.

+With a turnout of 73%, slightly higher than the last election, the parliamentary elections were held under strict public safety and hygiene measures during the early stages of the COVID-19 pandemic.
+The convening State Great Khural re-appointed incumbent prime minister and MPP chairman Ukhnaagiin Khürelsükh to a second term on 2 July 2020.